erigontech/diagnostics/README.md

 # How to access from the browser

 In the browser, go to the URL `https://localhost:8080/ui`.
-You brower is likely ask to to accept the risks (due to self-signed certificate), do that.
+You browser will likely ask to to accept the risks (due to self-signed certificate), do that.